matrix-org/synapse/docs/reverse_proxy.md

 ## Health check endpoint

-Synapse exposes a `/health` endpoint on every configured HTTP listener that always returns 200 OK (and doesn't get logged) for use by reverse proxies as a health check endpoint.
+Synapse exposes a health check endpoint for use by reverse proxies.
+Each configured HTTP listener has a `/health` endpoint which always returns 200 OK (and doesn't get logged).